smruthi33/Code-Pattern/README.md

 If you use your own data and configuration files, you will need to update the variables that refer to the data files in the Jupyter Notebook.

-In the notebook, update the global variables in the cell following
+In the notebook, update the global variables in the cell following `2.2 Global Variables section`

-2.2 Global Variables section.

-In the notebook, update the global variables in the cell following 2.2 Global Variables section.
+In the notebook, update the global variables in the cell following `2.2 Global Variables section`

 Append the filenames list with the names of your image files